 • Constructability and reliability — Reduce or eliminate the protective cover and other redundant protective layers.

 • Thermal expansion-contraction — Eliminate geotextile protection between the geomembrane and the protective cover.
 Eliminate the protective cover.
 Utilize steeper slopes with less geomembrane area and less footprint.

 • Geomembrane prefabrication — Reduce the number of field seams and CQA.

-XR-5 Geomembrane panel installation, LNG Facility USA
+XR-5 Geomembrane panel installation, LNG Facility

 The correct geomembrane is one of the primary components to a successful petroleum storage secondary containment project.

 For more information on the industry-leading secondary containment geomembrane, XR-5, visit our website.